 Each of these efforts is fully aligned with, and contributes to, the new Syngenta Group Sustainability Priorities that are being launched as we release this report.
 The four focus areas include: Higher yields, lower impact; Regenerate soil and nature; Improve rural prosperity; and Sustainable operations.
 I am proud of the work ADAMA does to support each of these priorities and the innovation we bring to address some of the biggest challenges faced by farmers today.
 I wish us all continued success in this critical endeavor.

 Steve Hawkins President and CEO

-Introduction Our Products Our Environmental Sustainability Our People and Communities Our Governance and Ethics transformed into one that has actively embedded sustainability into the core of our business strategy, operations, and key decision-making processes.
+Message from our Head of Sustainability and Corporate Affairs, Oriella Ben Zvi transformed into one that has actively embedded sustainability into the core of our business strategy, operations, and key decision-making processes.